SamratMali/Password-Generator/README.md

 ├── script.js             # JavaScript functionality
 └── assets/               # Folder for images and other assets
     └── copy.svg          # Icon for the copy button
+Contributing
+Feel free to fork this project, make modifications, and create a pull request.
+Any contributions that improve the project are welcome!

+License
+This project is licensed under the MIT License.
+See the LICENSE file for more information.

+Acknowledgments
+This project was inspired by the need for a simple yet secure password generator that users can easily customize.

+This README provides a comprehensive guide for users and developers interested in your project.
+You can modify it further according to your needs.